SocialCareData/information-governance/README.md

 - Authorisation: Automatable decision rules are deployed to govern data sharing.
 - Logging: There is robust logging of all enquiries and responses, providing a clear audit trail and insights for reporting.
 - Transparency: Where it is appropriate and safe to do so, we should notify relevant parties about data sharing.
+- Security: IT systems meet relevant cyber security standards.
+- Robust data matching: systems are able to identify a person accurately so the results of data linkage are comparable between systems (Note: Matching across Social Care is the subject of an upcoming workshop)

-## Infomation Governance Framework components
+## Information Governance Framework components

 Distilling the above into a set of deliverable components:

-1. A specification for attribute based access control
+1. Defining attribute based access control

     This is a set of decision rules which permit systems to share relevant data in specific conditions.
 It encodes the information in Data Sharing Agreements in such a way that a machine can interpret a request, check against the business rules and respsond appropriately.